usnistgov/state_meas_tomo/README.md

 of lower and upper bounds for each bootstrap resample.

-The remaining functions in analysis_tools.py create figure 2 and 5 in arXiv:17xx.xxxxx and other figures that may be useful.
+The remaining functions in analysis_tools.py create figure 2 and 5 in arXiv:1803.08245 and other figures that may be useful.

 # Support
 If you are having issues, please contact [Scott Glancy](mailto:sglancy@nist.gov).

 If you use this software, please cite our paper:
-A. C. Keith, Charles H. Baldwin, Scott Glancy, E. Knill "Joint Quantum State and Measurement Tomography with Incomplete Measurements" [arXiv:18xx.xxxx](put url here).
+A. C. Keith, Charles H. Baldwin, Scott Glancy, E. Knill "Joint Quantum State and Measurement Tomography with Incomplete Measurements" [arXiv:1803.08245](https://arxiv.org/abs/1803.08245).

 Last updated 2018-Jan-31.